szweibel/site-agent/README.md

 ## What is this?

-This framework extracts the proven patterns from a production library reference agent into reusable components.
+A framework for building domain-specific AI agents powered by Claude.
 Transform your website content into an intelligent agent that answers questions with:

 - 🚀 **Server-Sent Events (SSE) streaming** - Real-time responses
 - 💬 **Conversation history** - Multi-turn conversations